Skip to main content

 In addition to a fire agency-issued burn permit, a District Burn Permit is required for burning agricultural waste; land clearing waste; or levee, ditch, timber harvesting operations, prescribed burning, and right-of-way clearing waste.
 Please contact the District if you have any questions regarding burning requirements.

-For all agricultural burning: You must contact the District to determine if it is a burn day.
-Call the agricultural burn line at (530) 332-9406 or toll free @ 1-855-332-9406 and leave a message with the following information:
+For all agricultural burning, burn day status is only reported for the current day.
+You can find the burn day status either on our homepage on our website and report the burning of piled orchard prunings on the Open Burning page or call the agricultural burn line at (530) 332-9406 or toll free @ 1-855-332-9406 and leave a message with the following information:

 • Valid burn permit number